sprout2000/elephicon/README.md

 _Note that you will need to have [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com/) and [Yarn](https://yarnpkg.com/) installed._

+_Note that if you are building on Windows, you may have to remove [dmg-license](https://www.npmjs.com/package/dmg-license) from the package.json dependency beforehand._

 _And you might also need to have some build tools (ex.
 [Microsoft Build Tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159), [Xcode](https://apps.apple.com/app/xcode/id497799835)) installed._

 ## ✨ Download